handsontable/handsontable/docs/next/guides/columns/column-summary.md

 ## Setting the calculation range

-By default, the `columnSummary` plugin makes calculations on data from all rows in the endpoint's destination column.
+By default, the `ColumnSummary` plugin makes calculations on data from all rows in the endpoint's destination column.
 However, you can specify it differently by column and row.

 The properties responsible for this are `ranges` and `sourceColumn`.